jamestomasino/lssh/README.md

            The ssh key name provided to lssh will be used to look up both the key  itself  and the password for the key.
-If that key has a password, lssh will search Lastpass for an entry named `SSH: [ssh-key]' and autofill the password with the results.
-If that entry  is not found, `[ssh-key]' will also be attempted before giving up on a pass‐ word search.
+If that key has a password, lssh will search Lastpass for an entry named `SSH: [ssh key name]' and autofill the password with the results.
+If that  entry  is not found, `[ssh key name]' will also be attempted before giving up on a password search.
 The key will be passed to the ssh-agent regardless.

     OPTIONS
            -h     Shows simple help.